 We’ve all seen the images — of cast-off plastic bags suspended in the oceans, of beaches strewn with plastic debris.
 Plastic waste is one of the most important environmental crises of our time.
 An estimated 8 million metric tons of plastics enter the ocean each year — adding to the estimated 150 million metric tons already circulating there.
 Plastic already outweighs plankton in our seas, and if we don’t shift course, plastic could outweigh fish in the ocean in 30 years.

-This was the inspiration for our newest release, the Oceans print.
+This was the inspiration for the Oceans print.
 In particular, we were inspired by the plight of marine wildlife — our neighbors on this blue planet who’ve inherited the problem we created.

 The average sea turtle is estimated to live 80 years — roughly the same life span as the average American.
 That means there are turtles in the ocean today who were born long before the advent of the modern plastic age, who knew the oceans as home before we began to cast off our plastic debris in such staggering volume.
 The changes that have come to our oceans have been rapid, relentless, overwhelming.